 You will need:

 1 cup dried lentils, soaked, drained and sprouted for 5 days (makes about 8 cups, 720g of sprouts.
 You can sprout them for less time and see how you like them!)

-1 cup sunflower seeds, soaked, drained and sprouted for 1 day (sprouting part is optional but adds an extra nutritional boost.)
+1 cup sunflower seeds, soaked, drained and sprouted/activated for 1 day (sprouting/activating part is optional but adds an extra nutritional boost.)

 1 tablespoon ground flaxseed (The first time I made them I didn't use flax and they still came out well, but this time I figured that 1 tablespoon wouldn't be a bad thing - extra omega 3s and a little help as a binder.)

 4 tablespoons balsamic vinegar (This might seem like a lot, but you won't taste it.
 Lentils are quite 'earthy' and so the balsamic vinegar brightens the taste up somewhat.)

 4 tablespoons maple syrup (The crackers won't be sweet, I find the maple syrup goes well with the vinegar.
 You can used date paste instead of the maple syrup.
 Just blend a few pitted dates together with the balsamic vinegar and a drop of water.)

 Spices: This is up to you, get adventurous!
 I used a mixture of Indian spices, but you could use just curry powder.
 I like a little spice, so I added some chili flakes and Kashmiri chili.
 If you use another type of chili powder, such as cayenne, use less, Kashmiri chili isn't as hot.